Determine session availability and device support

 {

-// session components are not available on the current device
+// session components are unavailable on the current device

 }